bahrus/custom-enhancements/README.md

 1.  customEnhancements.define
 2.  customEnhancements.whenDefined
 3.  customEnhancements.upgrade
+4.  eElement.attachShadow

 The same solution for scoped registries would be applied to these methods.

+#  When else should the class instance be created by the platform?

 ## Attachment methods of the enhancements property